thiagocruzrj/thiagocruzrj/README.md

   Visitor count<br>
   <img src="https://profile-counter.glitch.me/thiagocruzrj/count.svg" />
 </p>

-- Thanks for visiting, God bless you a lot.

 <!--
 **thiagocruzrj/thiagocruzrj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.